nopphonyel/EEGModelCollection/README.md

-# About this Repo
+# EEG Model Collection
 This repo will contain some of Neural network models which design for EEG specific task.
-All of model in here are implemented on pytorch since my lab prefer this framework and I beleive that there are many implementation on TensorFlow or Keras already.
+All of model in here are implemented on **pytorch** since my lab (AIT Brainlab) prefer this framework and I beleive that there are many implementation on TensorFlow or Keras already.

 # Getting start
 ## Requirements